-What you need to know about Copilot for Microsoft 365, the ultimate AI assistant
+What you need to know about Microsoft 365 Copilot, the ultimate AI assistant

-Copilot for Microsoft 365 is the new AI powered solution from Microsoft, and it looks set to revolutionise the way we work.
-Microsoft have this week announced they are removing the 300-seat purchase minimum for commercial plans and making Copilot for Microsoft 365 available as an add-on licence for Office 365 E3 and E5 customers, as well as those on Business Standard and Business Premium plans.
+Microsoft 365 Copilot is the new AI-powered solution from Microsoft, and it looks set to revolutionise the way we work.
+Microsoft have this week announced they are removing the 300-seat purchase minimum for commercial plans and making Microsoft 365 Copilot available as an add-on licence for Office 365 E3 and E5 customers, as well as those on Business Standard and Business Premium plans.

-So, what is Copilot for Microsoft 365 and how can you prepare your organisation for it?
+So, what is Microsoft 365 Copilot and how can you prepare your organisation for it?

-Copilot for Microsoft 365 is an AI-powered chatbot that leverages the power of large language models (LLMs) to offer innovative solutions across the Microsoft Cloud.
-Copilot for Microsoft 365 can help you with a wide variety of tasks including:
+Microsoft 365 Copilot is an AI-powered chatbot that leverages the power of large language models (LLMs) to offer innovative solutions across the Microsoft Cloud.
+Microsoft 365 Copilot can help you with a wide variety of tasks including:

 • Writing emails